Ludovic Orban: Rise in politics

-Orban served as a Sector 3 local councillor from 1992 to 1996.
+Orban was a Sector 3 local councillor from 1992 to 1996.
 He was elected a Sector 1 local councillor that year, but resigned.
-From 1992 to 1997, Orban was an advisor for the Liberal Party 1993 (PL '93) (belonging to the party's executive committee between 1993 and 1997) and its predecessor PNL-AT, two splinter groups of the main National Liberal Party (PNL) which sided with the Romanian Democratic Convention during the mid to late 1990s.
+From 1992 to 1997, he was an advisor for the Liberal Party 1993 (PL '93) (belonging to the party's executive committee between 1993 and 1997) and its predecessor PNL-AT, two splinter groups of the main National Liberal Party (PNL) which sided with the Romanian Democratic Convention during the mid- to late-1990s.
 In 1998, he joined the PNL's national council, after the PL '93 merged into it.
-From 2001 to 2002 he sat on the PNL's permanent central bureau, and in 2002 joined the party's public administration committee.
-He headed the Bucharest chapter of the PNL from November 2002, and from July 2004 to April 2007 was Deputy Mayor of Bucharest.
+From 2001 to 2002, he sat on the PNL's permanent central bureau and, in 2002, joined the party's public administration committee.
+He headed the Bucharest chapter of the PNL from November 2002 and, from July 2004 to April 2007, was deputy mayor of Bucharest.

-He left this office following a cabinet reshuffle, becoming Transport Minister and serving until his party's loss at the 2008 election, where he himself won a seat in a Bucharest constituency.
-While minister, he also ran for Mayor of Bucharest as part of the 2008 local elections, losing in the first round by finishing in fourth place with 11.4% of the vote.
+He left this office following a cabinet reshuffle, becoming transport minister until his party's loss at the 2008 election, where he himself won a seat in a Bucharest constituency.
+While minister, he also ran for mayor of Bucharest as part of the 2008 local elections, losing in the first round by finishing in fourth place with 11.4% of the vote.
 In March 2009, concurrent with his ally Crin Antonescu's ascent to the PNL presidency and the sidelining of the Tăriceanu faction, Orban became the party's vice president.
-He ran for the party presidency in December 2014, and was defeated by Alina Gorghiu on a 47–28 vote.
+He ran for the party presidency in December 2014 and was defeated by Alina Gorghiu on a 47–28 vote.
 Orban was a candidate in the June 2016 race for mayor of Bucharest, but two months before the election, withdrew from the race as well as from his PNL and Chamber posts after being placed under investigation by the National Anticorruption Directorate.
 He was not a candidate in the 2016 parliamentary election.
-In January 2017, the High Court of Cassation and Justice acquitted Orban on a charge of influence peddling.
+In January 2017, the High Court of Cassation and Justice acquitted him on a charge of influence peddling.
 The following month, he announced his candidacy for the PNL leadership; he went on to defeat Cristian Bușoi by a 78–21 margin.